AY2526S1-CS2103T-T15-1/tp/docs/DeveloperGuide.md

 #### Design considerations:

-**Aspect: How to parse the find parameter**

-* **Alternative 1 (current choice):** Use substring matching to find matching persons.
-    * Pros: Greater leeway.
-Allows users to find matching persons more easily.
-For example, `find john` will show results for the person with name `Johnathan`.
-    * Cons: Find results will not be as helpful.
-Matching the parameter with persons is not strict, which may introduce many redundant results depending on length of the input parameter.

-* **Alternative 2:** Use prefix matching to find matching persons.
-    * Pros: Greater precision.
-Users will be able to receive more relevant results from their input parameter.
-For example, `find marc` will return `Marc Tan` but not `Demarco Lee` or `Marceline Ong`.
-    * Cons: Much less leeway for users.
-If users are uncertain about a person's name, they might not be able to find the person with their input parameter.

 **Aspect: How to parse the filter parameters:**

 * **Alternative 1 (current choice):** Use flexible, optional prefixes (e.g., `sd/`, `st/`, `et/`).